 - Mediocre battery life and no included charger aside from USB adapter & cable

-- Still the ridiculous separation of stills and movie files in playback mode
+- Still the confusing separation of stills and movie files in playback mode

 - Ridiculously low quality video still frame preview in playback mode!!